 He says that the innovation of Israel’s first hemp house “is in the fusion of novel technology with traditional, local proven architectural patterns with natural materials” sourced from Israel and abroad.

 The hemp, grown specifically for construction purposes, was ordered from France as was specially aged lime to augment the Israeli lime.
 The wood for the timber frame was grown in a Canadian sustainable forest.

 “These natural materials “smell and feel so good throughout the building process,” Alon says.

 The house’s unusually small ecological footprint was enhanced by several elements.

 A south-facing courtyard opposite the entrance hall catches the sea breeze.
 Towards the north, a service court acts as a wind chimney.
 Water conservation aspects include a graywater system, a rooftop rainwater gathering system and compost toilets.
 Rooftop solar panels and passive air conditioning provide natural heat and cooling.

 The 250-square-meter abode was ready for the family to move in last winter.
-Though construction by a team from the Botz Group (botz means “mud” in Hebrew) took less than a year, the planning and design of the project began back in 2009, says Alon.
+Though construction by a team from the Bottz Group (botz means “mud” in Hebrew) took less than a year, the planning and design of the project began back in 2009, says Alon.

-The cost was approximately 150 percent higher than a conventional home of a similar size, but both Botz and Tav hope to bring down the price (and the planning time frame) substantially for future customers now that they’ve perfected the process.
+The cost was approximately 150 percent higher than a conventional home of a similar size, but both Bottz and Tav hope to bring down the price (and the planning time frame) substantially for future customers now that they’ve perfected the process.